 Choking happens when a child’s airway gets blocked.
-Anything smaller than a D-size battery can cause an airway blockage and be a choking risk for children.
+Anything smaller than a 20-cent coin can cause an airway blockage and be a choking risk for children.

 Examples of choking risks include: